linhy24/rust_file_manager/README.md

 - rust-tr -> (tr++) modified <strong>tr</strong> for word deletion & substitution
 - make use of threading (as our stretch goal)

-In the end, users should be able to call a “super” command that unifies the functionalities of all three commands above.
-For instance, a command can contain the functionalities of -a(add), -r(remove), and -f(find).
-We expect to make use of rust crates like clap to implement our project.

 We plan to adopt the idea of threading as our stretch goal.
 The idea is that some commands may have multiple inputs so we can use threads to process each input.
 Users use a flag -thread to indicate that they want to run the command using threads.

 ## Example usage